-- (1)The master, owner or an agent of a vessel who requires a pilot to move the vessel into, within or out of a port is to notify the port authority of the time when the pilot is required - in writing or as otherwise approved by the port authority; and - at least 2 hours before that time. (b) - (2) If any change takes place to the time notified to a port authority under subregulation (1), notification of the new time a pilot is required is to be given to the port authority - in writing or as otherwise approved by the port (a) authority; and
+- (1) The master, owner or an agent of a vessel who requires a pilot to move the vessel into, within or out of a port is to notify the port authority of the time when the pilot is required - in writing or as otherwise approved by the port authority; and

-- (b) if the new time is - (i) earlier than the time previously notified at least 2 hours before the new time; or - (ii) later than the time previously notified at least 2 hours before the time previously notified. - (3) A person giving notification under this regulation outside the normal business hours of a port authority is to give the notification to - (a) the signal station for the port; or - (b) if the port does not have an operating signal station, the harbour master or duty pilot.
+- (b) at least 2 hours before that time. - If any change takes place to the time notified to a port authority (2) under subregulation (1), notification of the new time a pilot is required is to be given to the port authority - in writing or as otherwise approved by the port authority; and - if the new time is (b) - earlier than the time previously notified at (i) least 2 hours before the new time; or - later than the time previously notified at least (ii) 2 hours before the time previously notified. - A person giving notification under this regulation outside the (3) normal business hours of a port authority is to give the notification to - the signal station for the port; or (a) - (b) if the port does not have an operating signal station, the harbour master or duty pilot.